 This website may use spotlight ads/web beacons/GIF/pixel tags which are site instrumentation tools that help us to determine, for instance, whether a page has been viewed or not and, if so, how many times.
 Emails or electronic newsletters we send may use tools (e.g., pixel tags or web beacons) to gather email metrics and information to improve the reader’s experience such as how many of the emails are opened, if they were printed or forwarded, the type of device (e.g., mobile or PC) from which they were opened, and the city, province, and county associated with the applicable IP address.
 In general, any electronic image viewed as part of a webpage, including an ad banner, can act as a web beacon.

 Users may be directed to our site via banner ads, site links or QR Codes.
 Ads, site links or QR Codes may use tools such as cookies or web beacons to deliver metrics on the effectiveness of the ads or links.
-They do not collect personally identifiable information from the user.

 Our website may contain links to other websites.
 We encourage you to review the privacy statements of all sites which you visit, including those whose links are provided, so that you can understand how those sites collect, use and share your information.
 We are not responsible for the privacy statements, content or data handling practices on other websites.

-Your vehicle is also equipped with an event data recorder (EDR).
+Your vehicle is equipped with an event data recorder (EDR).
 The main purpose of an EDR is to record, in certain crash or near crash-like situations such as an air bag deployment or hitting a road obstacle; this data will assist in understanding how a vehicle's systems performed.
 The EDR is designed to record data related to vehicle dynamics and safety systems for a short period of time, typically 30 seconds or less.
 The EDR in the vehicle is designed to record such data as:

 - how various systems in your vehicle were operating;